 Emmaus Supervision Program

-The Emmaus Supervision Program at Heart of Life is unique and profound journey.
+The Emmaus Supervision Program at Heart of Life is a unique and profound journey.
 Along the way you’ll discover the art of being a great supervisor.
 You’ll dive into the theory and be immersed in a community of practice.
 Supported small group work provides a powerful learning environment.
 Creative approaches to supervision through lived experience equip you in reflective practice.
 You’ll graduate with confidence, wisdom and skill to provide discerning, competent, professional supervisory accompaniment.

 Religious organisations and churches are now required to ensure all people engaged in ministry have access to independent professional supervision.
 Religious Sisters and Brothers, Ministers, Priests, pastoral care practitioners, chaplains, spiritual directors and spiritual health workers all need space to reflect on their work in the safe, supportive and rigorous context of professional supervision.
 Heart of Life fosters a discerning, contemplative and spiritual approach to the formation of supervisors who are able to reflection on soul, role and context.